uclaml/SPIN/README.md

 - **[02/09/2024]** Our code is open-sourced!
 - **[01/02/2024]** Our paper is released on arXiv: https://arxiv.org/abs/2401.01335.

+❗ __Note__: We notice that [Alignment Handbook](https://github.com/huggingface/alignment-handbook) has updated their configuration and SFT checkpoint since our experiments.
+The configuration and SFT model from the Alignment Handbook that we used in our experiments for data generation and fine-tuning are the older version ([Config](https://github.com/huggingface/alignment-handbook/blob/61a11a5c7d66179ed0a930b0dd12e532fce701dd/recipes/zephyr-7b-beta/dpo/config_full.yaml), [Model](https://huggingface.co/alignment-handbook/zephyr-7b-sft-full/tree/ac6e600eefcce74f5e8bae1035d4f66019e93190)).
+The model checkpoint on HuggingFace (alignment-handbook/zephyr-7b-sft-full) has been updated once with the new config.
+If you wish to use the newest SFT model, you need to generate your own data instead of using the [datasets](https://huggingface.co/collections/UCLA-AGI/datasets-spin-65c3624e98d4b589bbc76f3a) we provided on hugginface.

 ## Table of Contents
 - [About SPIN](#🌀-about-spin)